-The recent improved sentiment on US EQUITIES had it back below that Oscillator threshold area into the middle of last month.
+The recent improved sentiment on US EQUITIES had it back below that Oscillator threshold area into the middle of April.
 Yet it then surged well above them, setting up a potential RAND failure after the sharp early April USD/ZAR 19.00 DOWN Closing Price Reversal (CPR) with a Tolerance to the 19.08 high of the previous week.

-After vigorously testing that resistance last week, it is even more critical going forward.
+After vigorously testing that resistance in late-April, it is even more critical going forward.
 There is also the 19.33 all-time high of that DOWN CPR week.
 It is also of note that the recent sharp slide of USD/ZAR from that 19.00 area only sagged to the very top of the near-term 18.00-17.80 recent congestion support prior to getting the bid back.
 As such, the near-term aggressive up trend was not in any way threatened.
-There was also the recent sharp upsurge in the wake of US EQUITIES previous near-term slide, that has finally seen USD/ZAR dropping well back below the 18.00-17.80 area it previously tested and held.
+There was also the recent sharp upsurge in the wake of US EQUITIES previous near-term slide, yet with USD/ZAR finally dropping well back below the 18.00-17.80 area into mid-May after it had previously tested it and held.

 This is a further sign of how much central bank and government supports have encouraged a more upbeat outlook, whether that proves to be the case across time.
-On the current drop below the 17.75 weekly MA-13, the next short-term congestion support was back into the 17.55-.50 range it has slipped below.
+The recent drop below the 17.75 weekly MA-13 left the next short-term congestion support back into the 17.55-.50 range it has now also slipped below.